All Collections

 Can I get the total sum of certain columns and use that while creating structures?

 For example, as shown in the screenshot attached below, the Jeep Wrangler is available in different colors.
-If you wish to calculate how many total Wranglers are left (assuming that you've created a campaign/ad group for a combination of {Make} {Model}), you can use the "total" column to get the total number of Jeep Wranglers left in stock (by totaling the ModelsLeft column).
+If you wish to calculate how many total Wranglers are left (assuming that you've created a campaign/ad group for a combination of {Make} {Model}), you can use the "Sum" column to get the total number of Jeep Wranglers left in stock (by totaling the ModelsLeft column).

 When you type the curly bracket '{ }' and select an attribute from the feed to insert, it will show you the option to select the total value at the campaign or ad group level.

-How does the total function work?
+How does the Sum function work?

 To understand this, let us consider the example mentioned above.
 Based on the inventory shown in the screenshot (above), let's assume you're creating a single campaign and creating ad groups dynamically using the combination of the following attributes: {Make} {Model}.